stefanobinotto/Fetch-and-Delivery-Behaviour-for-an-Assistance-Robot/README.md

 To navigate in the environment and to move from the pick-up table to the delivery tables, you must use the navigation module you developed in the previous assignment.

 The assignment is fulfilled if, in the end, the three coloured objects are delivered on top of the corresponding coloured table in the assigned sequence.

+The assignment 2 is described [here](https://github.com/stefanobinotto/Fetch-and-Delivery-Behaviour-for-an-Assistance-Robot/blob/main/Assignment_2.pdf).

+Our implementation is described [here]().

 ************************************************************************************************